Update: Monetary Rewards

 Verifiable evidence the vulnerability exists (screenshot/video/script) is required to receive recognition or an award for reported vulnerabilities.

 For more technically elaborate vulnerabilities, reproduction steps are required.
 Rewards or recognition will not be awarded If our security team cannot reproduce and verify an issue.
 When researching a bug, please also use test accounts (and systems where appropriate) such that security and privacy of real users are not affected.

 As a researcher, you are only considered eligible for a reward if you're the first person reporting it to Sophos.
 We commit to having 48 business hours to respond to the report, and up to 90 days to implement a fix based on the severity of the report.
 Note that posting details or conversations about this report before it has been approved for disclosure or posting details that reflect poorly on this program or the Sophos brand will result in forfeiture of any award and/or immediate removal from the program.

-DO NOT use automated scanners and tools to find vulnerabilities.
+DO NOT use the output from automated scanners and tools as your entire vulnerability report

 Qualifying bugs will be rewarded via Kudos based on severity, to be determined by Sophos security team.
 Rewards may range from Kudos to Sophos-branded swag.
 Awards are granted entirely at the discretion of Sophos.